chrisfudesign/chrisfudesign.github.io/_pages/about.md

 I used to work in the industry in the San Francisco Bay Area before moving up to Seattle in 2021.
 It took me a year to get used to the almost never-ending Seattle winter without much sun, but now I really like the Pacific Northwest.
 Summers are awesome with loads of outdoor adventures, and in the winter, I try my hand at skiing, though I'm still falling quite a bit!
 <br/>
 I'm into competitive badminton, and love going for long runs and bike rides.
 I also practice Yoga and am a YTT 200 teacher.
-In my downtime, I enjoy listening to classical music (big fan of Rachmaninoff) and playing the piano.
-I'm reading a non-fiction book, Origins of Genius.
+In my downtime, I enjoy listening to classical music (a big fan of Rachmaninoff) and playing the piano.
+I'm reading a non-fiction book, Origins of Genius, and a fiction by Yukio Mishima, The Temple of the Golden Pavilion.

 </div>